DevBigEazi/DevBigEazi/README.md

 * 🌍  I'm based in Lagos, Nigeria.

-Now,pick your slice of cake and pass it around the table
+Now, pick your slice of cake and pass it around the table.

 ### Stats